-- A project title and short summary of the proposal (no more than 250 words) - A single slide that summarizes the proposal for integrating or expanding the topics of energy technology commercialization and entrepreneurship into the faculty's institution and the potential impact, should it succeed - A three-page written document addressing the suggested content shown in Table 10 - A completed entry form on HeroX with answers to all required questions, including institutional demographics - Resume or CV for faculty or faculty teams that includes a summary of experience with teaching entrepreneurship, business, energy, technology commercialization, technology transfer, licensing, or similar topics.
+- A single slide that summarizes the proposal for integrating or expanding the topics of energy technology commercialization and entrepreneurship into the faculty's institution and the potential impact, should it succeed - A three-page written document addressing the suggested content shown in Table 10 - A completed entry form on HeroX with answers to all required questions, including institutional demographics - Resume or CV for faculty or faculty teams that includes a summary of experience with teaching entrepreneurship, business, energy, technology commercialization, technology transfer, licensing, or similar topics.
 Comprehensive prior experience is not required.
 This information is used to ensure that a breadth of perspectives is included in the program.